 K-12 shoppers will be gathering their backpacks, pencils, phone cases, beanies, and stickers.
 The college crowd will hunt for cool posters, towels, bed linens, and athleisure wear.
 And teachers?
 They’ll want water bottles, totes, mugs, and coffee — lots and lots of coffee.

 How will you sell it all to them?

 5 Ideas for your ‘Back to School Marketing Campaign

 - Produce content at high volume.
 Whether it’s paid, social, or organic, tested-and-proven content gets results — every time.

 - Involve kids in a compelling way.
-Target let kids write, direct, and act in their back-to-school commercial.
+Target lets kids write, direct, and act in their back-to-school commercials.
 You may not go that far, but at least ask kids or teens what they think of your content.

 - Hone in on social media.
 Moms love Pinterest and Facebook.
 Your brand needs to be there.